tyzbit/numerifides/README.md

 * TRUST: The method whereby a general mapping of names to data formalized in a “numerifide” transaction can be independently verified to be UNDISPUTED.

 * TRUSTED: A “numerified” “numerifide” Numerifides transaction.
+A valid, trusted, name mapping.

 * MUST, MAY, SHOULD, SHOULD NOT, MUST NOT: Used as defined in RFC-21192